-Have you ever performed a double take when you took a look at your last energy bill?
-While high energy bills can be the end result of extreme weather conditions, persistently high bills can quickly indicate an inefficient HVAC system or your home is misusing energy through other means, like drafty windows or poor insulation.
+Did you perform a double take when you took a look at your last energy bill?
+Even though high energy bills can be the result of intense weather conditions, consistently high bills can also suggest an inefficient HVAC system or your home is misusing energy through other means, including drafty windows or poor insulation.

-An easy way to figure out whether your home is using too much energy is by hiring a home service specialist to perform a home energy audit, also referred to as a home energy assessment.
-Keep reading to find out more about home energy audits, including what they are and their benefits.
+One of the simplest ways to determine whether your home is using too much energy is by getting a home service professional to carry out a home energy audit, also known as a home energy assessment.
+Keep reading to learn all about home energy audits, including what they are and their advantages.

 What Is a Home Energy Audit?

-An energy audit is a custom inspection of how much energy your home uses up and whether – and where – your home might be losing or wasting energy.
-An inspector will review past energy bills during an energy audit to find out where energy is being consumed and how much.
+An energy audit is a comprehensive inspection of how much energy your home consumes and whether – and where – your home could be losing or wasting energy.
+An inspector will go through past energy bills in the course of an energy audit to figure out where energy is being consumed and how much.

-The overall goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient updates, which can include replacing your existing HVAC system, installing new insulation, plugging up leaks, or replacing old windows.
+The ultimate goal of an energy audit is to help homeowners save money on their energy bills by recommending energy-efficient renovations, which may include swapping out your existing HVAC system, adding new insulation, plugging up leaks, or replacing drafty windows.

 While completing the energy assessment, the auditor performs an inspection of the outside and inside of your home.
-The auditor performs a blower door test on doorways, windows and fireplaces to figure out if there are air leaks in your home.
-They’ll also evaluate your home’s HVAC system, which also includes the ductwork, the water heater, and the insulation in your attic.
-Some assessments could also include reviewing your current lighting system.
+The auditor performs a blower door test on doorways, windows and fireplaces to determine if there are air leaks in your home.
+They’ll also inspect your home’s HVAC system, including the ductwork, the water heater, and the insulation in your attic.
+Exhaustive assessments may also include inspecting your current lighting system.

 Benefits of a Home Energy Audit

-It can be difficult for the average homeowner to be sure how efficient their home is in comparison to other similar homes in their community.
-However, local energy companies often provide information about where your home is ranked in comparison to similar homes and whether it’s more efficient, about average, or inefficient in contrast with your neighbors’ homes.
-This can be a good starting point to figure out if you need an energy audit completed.
+It can be hard for the ordinary homeowner to know for certain how efficient their home is versus other similar homes in their neighborhood.
+However, lots of energy companies often supply information about where your home stands in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
+This is a useful starting point to determine if you need an energy audit scheduled.

 Recognizing How Efficient Your Home Is

-It’s worthwhile to learn more about how efficient your home is and where you’re using the most energy.
-For example, if your ducts are leaking air, it will cause a significant increase in your energy bills and excessive wear and tear on your HVAC system because it has to run longer to fully heat or cool your home.
+It’s good to understand how efficient your home is and where you’re using the most energy.
+For example, if your ducts are damaged, it could result in a significant increase in your energy bills and additional wear and tear on your HVAC system since it has to stay on longer to completely heat or cool your home.

 Making Energy-Efficient Improvements

-An energy audit can expose where you need to make energy-efficient changes to save on energy and reduce utility bills.
-This may include replacing worn-down weatherstripping or installing a new energy-efficient furnace.
+An energy audit will reveal where you need to make energy-efficient changes to cut back on energy and decrease utility bills.
+This might include replacing worn weatherstripping or installing a new energy-efficient furnace.

-Enabling air to leak into your home through doors and windows, or because of a lack of insulation can cause extra moisture to appear, which may negatively impact your home’s humidity levels or produce mold.
-This can exacerbate health conditions, particularly for people dealing with asthma or allergies.
+Permitting air to seep into your home through doors and windows, or due to a lack of insulation can cause extra moisture to appear, which may negatively impact your home’s humidity levels or lead to mold.
+This can lead to health problems, particularly for people who have asthma or allergies.

 Increasing Your Home’s Retail Value

-Energy-efficient homes are desired by homebuyers.
+Energy-efficient homes are preferred by homebuyers.
 You can sell your home sooner or for more money by showing potential buyers that it’s energy efficient.

 How to Do an Energy Audit of Your Home

-Although performing an energy audit on your own will not be as comprehensive as hiring a professional, it’ll offer a broad understanding of how energy efficient your home is.
-If you don’t discover any problems during the DIY test, then you probably don’t need to call in a professional.
-Use this step-by-step checklist:
+Although performing an energy audit independently may not be as comprehensive as calling a professional, it’ll offer you a general understanding of how energy efficient your home is.
+If you don’t find any flaws during the DIY test, then you probably don’t need to hire a professional.
+Try this step-by-step checklist:

-- Review your HVAC system.
-Leaky ducts can lose as much as 20% of conditioned air, contributing to higher energy bills and excess strain on HVAC equipment.
-If you find leaks, use duct tape to plug them.
-If your HVAC equipment is old and inefficient, upgrading to a new system can save you a significant amount on your energy bills.
-In some cases, it is better to call a reputable HVAC company to inspect your system.
+- Inspect your HVAC system.
+Broken ducts can lose up to 20% of conditioned air, resulting in more expensive energy bills and increased wear and tear on HVAC equipment.
+If you notice leaks, use duct tape to plug them.
+If your HVAC equipment is old and wearing down, upgrading to a new system can save you a considerable amount on your energy bills.
+In some cases, it might be better to call a reputable HVAC company to inspect your system.

-- Watch for signs of air leaks.
-Air leaks on average can raise monthly energy bills by 10 to 20%.
-Inside, look for air leaks in areas where you can find a draft, such as along the edge of flooring and along baseboards and electrical outlets.
-Outside, you can look for air leaks along the home’s foundation, siding and mortar.
+- Check for air leaks.
+Air leaks on average can increase your energy bills by 10 to 20%.
+Inside, look for air leaks in areas where there is a draft, such as along the edge of flooring and along baseboards and electrical outlets.
+Outside, you can look for air leaks in the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 Contact Paniccia Heating & Cooling for a Professional Energy Audit

-If you are interested in professional help determining how energy efficient your heating and cooling equipment is, contact the HVAC pros at Paniccia Heating & Cooling today.
-We’ve proudly supported the residents of with quality home services for many years.
-Contact us today to request an appointment.
+If you would like professional help finding out how energy efficient your heating and cooling equipment is, contact the HVAC experts at Paniccia Heating & Cooling today.
+We’ve proudly serviced the residents of Michigan City with quality home services for a long time.
+Contact us today to set up an appointment.